 When assessing the potential implications of McCloud in the March 2019 IAS 19 exercise the actuaries calculated the additional liability that would have arisen had members who were not afforded protection continued to accrue benefits in the older final salary schemes.
 The approximate costs were included in the overall pension liability figure as at 31 March 2019 as a past service cost.
-In preparing the 31 March 2023 accounting figures, the actuaries have continued to reflect the potential costs arising from the McCloud Judgement on an approximate basis.
-Once the details of the remedy are finalised the actuaries will reassess the accounting position in full across the schemes to reflect the actual impact and costs.
+In preparing the 31 March 2024 accounting figures, the actuaries have continued to reflect the potential costs arising from the McCloud Judgement on an approximate basis.
+Once the remedy has been fully implemented by the administration team at WYPF the figures will be incorporated into the next set of full actuarial membership calculations, which are scheduled for 31 March 2025.
+The impact of the remedy will then emerge as an experience gain/loss.